Euro 2024 awards: Best player, standout goal, favourite match and more

 Team of the tournament

-MD: Pickford; Kounde, Guehi, Pepe, Cucurella; Rodri, Mainoo, Olmo; Lamal, Kvaratshkelia, Williams
+MD: Pickford; Kounde, Guehi, Pepe, Cucurella; Rodri, Mainoo, Olmo; Yamal, Kvaratshkelia, Williams

 RJ: Mamardashvili; Kounde, Pepe, Saliba, Kadioglu; Rodri, Ruiz; Yamal, Musiala, Baumgartner; Olmo